octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterFA20Hook/course.md

 Although this approach introduces gas consumption overhead (compared to an all-in-one contract) by requiring an extra inter-contract call, it also offers some other advantages:

 1. FA2 core implementation can be verified once, and certain properties (not related to permission policy) remain unchanged.
-2. modification of the permission policy of an existing contract can be done by replacing a transfer hook only.
+2. Modification of the permission policy of an existing contract can be done by replacing a transfer hook only.
 No storage migration of the FA2 ledger is required.
 3. Transfer hooks could be used for purposes beyond permissioning, such as implementing _custom logic_ for a particular token application

-The transfer hook makes it possible to model different transfer permission policies like whitelists, operator lists, etc.
+The transfer hook pattern permits to model different transfer permission policies like whitelists, operator lists, etc.

 #### Hook interface

-The FA2 interface formalize a standard way to handle hooks.
+The FA2 interface formalizes a standard way to handle hooks.

 ```
 type set_hook_param is record [